yunz-dev/2025-recruitment-technical-assessment/backend/README.md

 > This question is relevant for **any project with a backend**
-> (Bridges, Chaos, Circles, Clusters, Unielectives, Freerooms, Notangles).
+> (Bridges, Chaos, Circles, Clusters, Freerooms, Notangles, Unielectives).

 # DevSoc Subcommittee Recruitment Backend Technical